Greenhouse Lighting

 Solar forecast is a control input.
 If the next day is clear, Verdify expects heat load and may need shade, venting, mist, or pre-cooling.
 If the day is dim, the lighting and hydroponics pages become more important.
 Solar alignment helps offset grow-light cost, but it does not make lighting free: cloudy forecasts, late-day heat, crop DLI needs, and circuit runtime still matter.

-- AI-Writable Tunables for the bounded lighting-related tactics Iris can write.
+• AI Tunables Traceability for the bounded lighting-related tactics the AI planning agent can write.